jaysylvester/citizen/README.md

       </p>
     </td>
     <td>
       The hostname at which your app can be accessed via HTTPS.
 You need to configure your server's DNS settings to support this setting.
-Don't confuse this with the host machine's <code>hostname</code> setting above, which is different.
+The default is localhost, but you can specify an empty string to accept requests at any hostname.
+Don't confuse this with the host machine's <code>host</code> setting above, which is different.
     </td>
   </tr>
   <tr>